teemow/Blog/source/_posts/2002-04-22-israel-palestinia.markdown

 no Palestinians during the time of Moses!&quot;

-&quot;All right,&quot; replies the Prime Minister, &quot;Now that we've got that settled, let's begin our negotiations.&quot;&lt;/I&gt;
+&quot;All right,&quot; replies the Prime Minister, &quot;Now that we've got that settled, let's begin our negotiations.&quot;*